-According to Investopedia, mass production is the manufacture of large quantities of standardised products.
-Also, it is characterised by some type of mechanisation.
-Such as an assembly line, to achieve high volume, detailed organisation of materials flow, careful control of quality standards and division of labour.
+According to Investopedia, mass production is the manufacture of large quantities of standardised products with some type of mechanisation.
+For example, an assembly line, to achieve high volume, detailed organisation of materials flow, careful control of quality standards and division of labour.

 Mass production is one of the production process types that suits the Evocon system best and where gains are quick to realise.
-To monitor OEE in mass production, you can use all of the production signal registering options that we described above.
+To monitor OEE in mass production, you can use various different production signal registering options.
 The final choice may vary depending on the specifics, but before you start to use Evocon, we will help you determine the right course of action.

 Batch production is a process in which components or goods are produced in groups and not in a continuous stream.
 This process type is widespread among companies who use Evocon.

-As with mass production, then to monitor batch production, Evocon can apply all the different production signal registering options described above.
+As with mass production, then to monitor batch production, Evocon can apply many different production signal registering options.
 Therefore the final choice depends on the industry where you are operating and what machines you are using.

 According to Wikipedia, continuous production is a flow production method used to manufacture, produce, or process materials without interruption.
-Furthermore, continuous production is called a continuous process or a continuous flow process because the materials, either dry bulk or fluids that are being processed are continuously in motion, undergoing chemical reactions or subject to mechanical or heat treatment.
+Furthermore, we call it a continuous process or a continuous flow process because the processed materials, either dry bulk or fluids are continuously in motion and are undergoing chemical reactions or subject to mechanical or heat treatment.